They said this model would help us thrive.

 drives velocity since team members are no longer blocked trying to determine who

-• Promoting long-term brainstorming: In traditional workflow models, product
+can offer assistance. - Promoting long-term brainstorming: In traditional workflow models, product

 managers often have individual meetings with engineering managers, UX designers,